prom-client-net/prom-client/README.md

 and <img src="https://img.shields.io/badge/.netstandard-2.0-green.svg"></img>.
 This library always will be support legacy versions.
 - Independent of protobuf-net.
 - More Extensions.
 Extensions extracted to packages.
-- There are differences in the internal implementation: MetricServer, MetricPusher, Middlware.
+- There are differences in the internal implementation: MetricServer, MetricPusher, Middleware.
 - Each build is publish to MyGet.
 There is an opportunity to test development versions.
 - All developments in prometheus-net will be analyzed and will implement as necessary.
 - The goal is to be able to flexibly write extensions.
 And keep the speed of development.